Avocado Oil Benefits For Skin, Hair & More!

-Just as avocados nourish your body from the inside out when eaten by themselves or in other dishes (did someone say guacamole??), they have additional uses when the oil is extracted and applied topically.
-This magical avocado oil is great for the skin and hair and provides a multitude of health and beauty benefits.
+Just as avocados nourish your body from the inside out when eaten by themselves or in other dishes (did someone say guacamole?), they have additional uses when the oil is extracted and applied topically.
+Avocado oil is great for the skin and hair and provides a multitude of health and beauty benefits.

 So, what exactly can avocado oil do for your skin and hair?
-Make a avocado oil shampoo or just use it plain.
-It is a relatively heavy oil, which makes it ideal for treating dry, damaged, or dehydrated skin.
-Personally, I find that “problem spots” such as the elbows, knees, and soles of my feet tend to need a little extra TLC – and this oil does exactly the trick.
+It is relatively heavy oil, which makes it ideal for treating dry, damaged, or dehydrated skin.
+Personally, I find that “problem spots” such as the elbows, knees, and soles of my feet tend to need a little extra TLC.
+And this oil does exactly the trick.

 For those who suffer from eczema or psoriasis, avocado oil is a great way to naturally soothe and nourish the skin.
-Its antioxidant and anti-inflammatory properties will make your skin thank you after it’s finished drinking up this wonder serum.
+Your skin will thank you for the antioxidant and anti-inflammatory properties after it’s finished drinking up this wonder serum.
 This versatile oil can be mixed with other essential oils for hair and skin that shines!

-Though this oil is thick, it’s still absorbed quickly by the skin, so you won’t feel greasy or sticky.
-You’d actually be surprised at how many of the most popular skincare brands already include avocado oil as one of the top moisturizing ingredients contained within their products!
+Though this oil is thick, the skin absorbs it quickly.
+So you won’t feel greasy or sticky.
+It is actually surprising how many of the most popular skincare brands already include avocado oil as one of the top moisturizing ingredients in their products!

 Plus, avocado’s oil moderately low comedogenic rating means that it isn’t a likely culprit for causing acne.
 That said, if you are naturally prone to oily skin, you might be better off with a lighter oil such as unrefined jojoba oil.